xealits/TopTaus/Readme.txt

 TODO:
+- clean and update TODO list ;)
+- change the interface to FitVar class (constructor) in the whole code (for now, additional fancyName for the variable is set after calling costructor)
 - add comp plots for fakes
 - fix uncertainty band plotting in case the plot is normalized to 1 (Rtau)
 - update tau ID uncertainties